Sderot: Transportation

 Sderot is accessible by Highway 34 and Route 232.

-The Ashkelon–Beersheba railway, a new railway line which connected Sderot with Tel Aviv and Beersheba, was inaugurated in December 2013.
-The Sderot railway station located on the outskirts of the city at the southern entrance, was opened on December 24, 2013.
+The Ashkelon–Beersheba railway, a new railway line that connected Sderot with Tel Aviv and Beersheba, was inaugurated in December 2013.
+The Sderot railway station, located on the outskirts of the city at the southern entrance, was opened on December 24, 2013.
 It is the first in Israel to be armored against rocket fire.